 - 1. IO placement may be considered prior to peripheral IV attempts in critical patients without identifiable peripheral veins - 2.
 Some authorities recommend aspiration of marrow fluid or tissue to confirm needle location.
 This is not recommended for field procedures, as it increases the risk of plugging the needle. - 3.
 Expect flow rates to be slower than peripheral IVs.
 Pressure bags may be needed.
 Any drug or IV fluid may be infused. - 4.
 Some manufacturers recommend the use of lidocaine for the treatment of pain associated with fluid administration.
 Check with your manufacturer and Medical Director for further guidance

 1120 PROCEDURE PROTOCOL: TOURNIQUET PROTOCOL

-A. A tourniquet may be used to control potentially fatal hemorrhage only after other means of hemorrhage control have failed.
+A. A tourniquet should be used for initial control of life threatening hemorrhage.